pingcap/docs/dev/reference/performance/check-cluster-status-using-sql-statements.md

 ---
-title: Check the TiDB Cluter Status Using SQL Statements
+title: Check the TiDB Cluster Status Using SQL Statements
 summary: This document introduces that TiDB offers some SQL statements and system tables to check the TiDB cluster status.
 category: reference
 ---